-Certain of the Guardian Funds may register (and Guardian Canadian Sector Controlled Equity Fund is registered) as a registered investment.
+Each Guardian Fund is registered as a registered investment for purposes of the Tax Act.
 A Guardian Fund that is a registered investment and not a mutual fund trust is subject to special tax under Part X.2 of the Tax Act if, generally, at the end of any month, it holds property that is not a "prescribed investment" under the Tax Act.
-The Manager intends that any Guardian Fund that is a registered investment and not a mutual fund trust will manage its investment so as not to be liable for a material amount of tax under Part X.2 of the Tax Act.
+The Manager intends that any Guardian Fund that is a registered investment and not a mutual fund trust will manage its investments so as not to be liable for a material amount of tax under Part X.2 of the Tax Act.